-Many people have inspired and encouraged Dawn in her path to teach, and she values their guidance and support of her as a student and a teacher.
-It is this same relationship and attitude that she aspires to provide her students.
+Many people have inspired and encouraged me in my path to teach.
+I value their guidance and support of me as a student and a teacher.
+It is this same relationship and attitude that I aspires to provide to all students.

 The Seed is Planted (Ashram Living)

-Dawn began to study yoga in 2001 with Richa Eland while attending Ohio University.
-Richa encouraged Dawn to further her yoga studies and connected her with the Himalayan Institute in Honesdale, Pennsylvania for a residential program.
-Dawn considers the three months she lived there in 2003 the seed from which her practice and teaching has grown.
+I began to study yoga in 2001 with Richa Eland while attending Ohio University.
+Richa encouraged me to further my yoga studies and connected her with the Himalayan Institute in Honesdale, Pennsylvania for a residential program.
+The three months I lived there in 2003 are the seed from which my practice and teaching has grown.

 The Roots Support New Growth (200hr Training)

-As a student of yoga and instruction, Dawn completed her first 200-hour teacher training in 2005 with Moksha Yoga Center in Chicago.
-This training emphasized teaching skills and gave Dawn the opportunity to participate in workshops featuring teachers from all over the world!
-She took as many workshops as possible and is grateful for this unique exposure to so many different perspectives early in her teaching.
+I completed my first 200-hour teacher training in 2005 with Moksha Yoga Center in Chicago.
+This training emphasized teaching skills and gave me the opportunity to participate in workshops featuring teachers from all over the world!
+I took as many workshops as possible and I’m grateful for this unique exposure to so many different perspectives early in my teaching.

 The Blossoms Continue to Open (500hr Training & Apprenticeships)

-Dawn met Tias & Surya Little while in teacher training at Moksha Yoga Center in 2005.
-Dawn has studied extensively with Tias & Surya since then and is currently a Senior Prajna Yoga Instructor (500hr Certified) with hundreds of hours of practice, training, and apprenticeship in Prajna Yoga.
-She is currently in the process of completing additional certifications in SATYA (Sensory Awareness Training for Yoga Attunement) and Yoga Therapy through Prajna Yoga.
-She is grateful for Tias' imaginative poetry, clear instruction, and wise insight and Surya’s masterful exploration with yoga props and ways of adapting this practice.
+I met Tias & Surya Little while in teacher training at Moksha Yoga Center in 2005.
+I’ve studied extensively with Tias & Surya since then and I am a Senior Prajna Yoga Instructor (500hr Certified) with hundreds of hours of practice, training, and apprenticeship in Prajna Yoga.
+I am currently in the process of completing additional certifications in SATYA (Sensory Awareness Training for Yoga Attunement) and Yoga Therapy through Prajna Yoga.
+I am grateful for Tias' imaginative poetry, clear instruction, and wise insight and Surya’s masterful exploration with yoga props and ways of adapting this practice.

-While living in Chicago, Dawn apprenticed weekly at the Yoga Circle with local Iyengar trained teacher Gabriel Halpern from 2006-2008.
-During these two years, she helped students with the therapeutic application of yoga for a variety of ailments, conditions, and injuries.
-She continued this therapeutic study in Santa Cruz during a one-year apprenticeship with the Adaptive Yoga Project lead by Annica Rose in 2012.
+While living in Chicago, I apprenticed weekly at the Yoga Circle with local Iyengar trained teacher Gabriel Halpern from 2006-2008.
+During these two years, I helped students with the therapeutic application of yoga for a variety of ailments, conditions, and injuries.
+I continued this therapeutic study in Santa Cruz during a one-year apprenticeship with the Adaptive Yoga Project lead by Annica Rose in 2012.